Mikhus/canvas-gauges/pages/documentation/user-guide/configuration.md

 ### Fonts Customization Options

 Canvas gauges enables use of custom fonts when drawing text elements.
-As far as gauges are build on principals of minimalistic code base there is no hardcoded fonts integrated with the gauges.
+As far as gauges are build on principals of minimalist code base there is no hardcoded fonts integrated with the gauges.
 Canvas gauges only provides a way to upset a custom font-family to its different text elements, but the font loading and initialization on the page is a part of the work user has to do himself.

  - **fontNumbers**: specifies font family for the tick numbers.
  - **fontTitle**: specifies font family for title text.